Is Kim Kardashian Finally Content With 2 Kids? ‘KUWTK’ Star Speaks Up After Kanye West’s Breakdown

 “He just never takes time off,” she adds.

-Because of this, Kim Kardashian may have thought about the stress talks about having a third child have been giving Kanye, not to mention the fact that she herself is already super drained.
-This, says Hollywood Life may have made the reality TV star realize how life can be so difficult at times—even for people like her.
+Because of this, Kim Kardashian may have thought about the stress Kanye may have felt after talking about having a third child, not to mention the fact that she herself is already super drained.
+This, says Hollywood Life, may have made the reality TV star realize how life can be so difficult at times—even for people like her.

 On a lighter note, the 36-year-old celeb also shared her sweet conversation with Kanye while she was with him in the hospital.